DLinthorne/NN-Gravitational-Waves/README.md

 # N-Naturalness Gravitational Waves
-Studying the gravitational wave signatures for nnatrualness
+Studying the gravitational wave signatures for the decoupled sectors of N-natrualness

-The uploaded files serve the following purposes:

 ## reheatonToDiboson01.nb